Register a Foreign Corporation in California

 What does it cost to register a foreign corporation in California?

-California charges a base $100 to register an out-of-state (“foreign”) for-profit corporation.
+California currently charges a standard filing fee of $0 to register an out-of-state (“foreign”) for-profit corporation (this is a temporary price drop from $100 and will last until June 30, 2023), but there are other costs involved.
 To register, you’ll file the California Statement and Designation by Foreign Corporation (Form S&DC-S/N) with the California Secretary of State.
 The state also requires foreign corporations to submit an Initial Statement of Information within 90 days of registering, which comes with an additional $25 fee ($20 for the report, plus a $5 disclosure fee).

-The fees above apply to mailed filings, which can take 20 business days or so to process.
+The fees above apply to standard filings, which can take 30 business days or so to process.
 If you want faster results, you have several options to choose from:

 - Hand deliver your documents to the CA Secretary of State’s California office, pay a $15 counter drop-off fee, and get your application prioritized over documents sent through the mail.
 Currently, this option will speed your processing time up to around 12 business days.